Table of contents

 1. Centralized control and management

-Enterprises manage dozens of endpoints and devices.
-Without proper management, this setup can quickly become chaotic.
+If you’re part of an enterprise, you’re probably managing dozens of endpoints.
+And without proper management, this setup can quickly become chaotic.

 An IBM study found that data breaches will cost organizations an average of $4.88 million in 2024.
 Statistics such as this one tell a clear story: avoid data breaches at all costs.

-IT management tools help to keep organizations secure through real-time monitoring and alerting, robust security protocols, access control, patching, and antivirus management.
+Enterprise IT management tools help to keep organizations secure by monitoring system activity in real-time and alerting to issues before they impact your operations.
+You can also apply robust security protocols, access control, patching, and antivirus management.

-An IBM study found that organizations using AI and automation to prevent data breaches save an average of $2.22 million.
-Enterprise IT management tools provide access to advanced automation and AI, allowing users to achieve similar cost savings.
+An IBM study found that organizations using Artificial Intelligence (AI) and automation to prevent data breaches save an average of $2.22 million.
+Enterprise IT management tools give organizations access to Agentic AI technology, allowing users to achieve similar cost savings.

 Scalability is important for enterprises that manage increasing amounts of endpoints and systems.
 The best IT management tools support growing IT environments in a cost-effective manner and without affecting performance.